dazaku/dazaku/README.md

 hi! you can call me celeste, or any other names in my prns cc ^^ my pref prns are it/its.

-im pretty much always afking on ponytown, c+h fine at all times! w2i as im usually offtabbed. please dont copy my ponies, light inspiration is fine!
+im pretty much always afking on ponytown, c+h fine at all times! w2i as im usually offtabbed. please dont copy my ponies, light inspiration is fine! if were friends i might come up to u randomly to cuddle, if this makes u uncomfy dont be afraid to let me know and i can step back ^^

 if you cant already tell, i am a proshipper. my current fave ships are dazaku and mattlouis! i also enjoy dazatsu, sterlingcest, florimatt and adamil.